Réseau Art Nouveau Network: Description

 The Réseau Art Nouveau Network was founded to share information about Art Nouveau heritage, and to protect works of art and architecture in this style, also known as the Ecole de Nancy, Glasgow Style, Jugendstil, Modernisme, Nieuwe Kunst, Stile Liberty, Sezessionstil, among other names.
 The movement at large was grounded in aesthetic ideals and a celebration of early modernism.
 In 1999, several European cities worked together to found the Network, including Barcelona, Glasgow, Vienna, Budapest, among others.
 By 2017, the network included institutions in over 20 cities or regional areas to join together the best research and practices "essential to the effective preservation and promotion of our Art Nouveau heritage" and to create public events and a series of projects.

 Many Art Nouveau buildings throughout Europe are considered to be examples of the "remarkable architectural heritage" of various nations, and often these structures have historic monument protection designation.
 As a professional, international consortium of institutions and cities, RANN conducts research as well as conservation efforts to preserve and promote Art Nouveau.
 The organization is financed in part by the European Commission of the European Union, and is certified as an official Cultural Route of the Council of Europe.

 By 2017, the network included Havana, Cuba in North America.
-As of April 2023, the network consists 24 cities in Europe with shared goals to study, protect, and raise public awareness of Art Nouveau-style art, architecture and design.
+As of April 2023, the network consists of 24 cities in Europe with shared goals to study, protect, and raise public awareness of Art Nouveau-style art, architecture and design.

 In Gábor Sonkoly's book, Urban Heritage in Europe, he writes that "The importance and the European universal dimension of the shared Art Nouveau heritage of these cities and countries have also been specifically reflected during the European Year of Cultural Heritage in 2018.
 RANN has hosted the "World Art Nouveau Day" since 2017.

 The headquarters of RANN are located in Brussels.